nielsenbe/Spark-Wiki-Parser/README.md

 * Apache Zeppelin / Jupyter
   * Only needed if the notebooks are being utilized.

+## Languages
+The Sweble parser is Java based and this wrapper is written in Scala.
+The initial parsing must be done with the Scala interpreter.
+Once the xml dump is converted to the intermediate files then any Spark supported language can be used for analysis.
+(Scala, Java, Python, or R)

 ## Overview
 Spark-Wiki-Parser is a framework for researchers who want to use Apache Spark to analyze MediaWiki data.
 MediaWiki is a large family, but at the moment the framework can parse the following MW sources:
 * Wikipedia